Brian Helgeland

 Brian Thomas Helgeland (born January 17, 1961) is an American screenwriter, film producer, and director.
 He is best known for writing the screenplays for the films L.A.
-Confidential (1998) and Mystic River (2003).
-He wrote and directed the films 42, a biopic of Jackie Robinson; and Legend, about the rise and fall of the infamous London gangsters, the Kray twins.
+Confidential (1997) and Mystic River (2003).
+He wrote and directed the films 42, a biopic of Jackie Robinson, and Legend, about the rise and fall of the infamous London gangsters, the Kray twins.
 His work on L.A.
 Confidential earned him an Academy Award for Best Adapted Screenplay.

 Early life

-Helgeland was born in Providence, Rhode Island, to Norwegian immigrants Aud-Karin and Thomas Helgeland.
+Helgeland was born in Providence, Rhode Island, to Norwegian immigrant Aud-Karin and second-generation Norwegian-American Thomas Helgeland.
 He was raised in nearby New Bedford, Massachusetts.
 He majored in English at University of Massachusetts Dartmouth before following his father's work in fishing scallop.

 A particularly cold winter day in 1985 made Helgeland consider finding another job.
 He was fascinated by a book about film schools.
 With a love for movies, Helgeland decided to seek a career in film.
 He applied for the film school at Loyola Marymount University in Los Angeles, the only one to agree to accept him in mid-semester.

 Career

 Helgeland's agent arranged a meeting for him with Rhet Topham, who had an idea for a horror comedy film but was having difficulty writing it.
 The duo completed 976-EVIL, which they sold for $12,000.
 976-EVIL marked the directorial debut of actor Robert Englund, who had portrayed Freddy Krueger in films of that franchise (A Nightmare on Elm Street).

 He recommended Helgeland to New Line Cinema representatives, who wanted to do a new A Nightmare on Elm Street film.
 Helgeland was paid $70,000 to write what was released as A Nightmare on Elm Street 4: The Dream Master.
 Both films were released in 1988, with The Dream Master hitting theaters earlier.

 Helgeland earned $275,000 for his script for Highway to Hell, which was released in 1992.
 In 1990, Helgeland and Manny Coto sold a script, The Ticking Man, for $1 million, but the film was never made.

 In 1998, Helgeland won an Academy Award for Best Adapted Screenplay for L.A.
 Confidential, which was based on the 1990 novel of the same name by James Ellroy.
-That year Helgeland also won a Razzie for The Postman, being one of only three people to have previously achieved this dubious feat (preceded by Alan Menken in 1993 and followed by Sandra Bullock in 2010).
+That year Helgeland also won a Razzie for The Postman, being one of only three people to have achieved this dubious feat (preceded by Alan Menken in 1993 and followed by Sandra Bullock in 2010).
 Helgeland accepted the Razzie, the fourth person to receive the statuette in person, which was delivered to him in his office at Warner Bros.
 He keeps the statues of both the Oscar and the Razzie on his mantle as "a reminder of Hollywood's idealistic nature and unrealistic expectations."

 Helgeland answering questions about the film 42 in the State Dining Room, April 2013.